 How to get to Munduk Bali

-The best way to explore Bali is by motorbike.
+The best way to explore Bali on your own terms is by motorbike.
 This would also be the best option when exploring Munduk as you can then easily drive from all these great things to do in Munduk.
-Renting a car or a private car with driver is also an option.
-However, you’re then less flexible and its pricier than renting a motorbike.
 Keep in mind that there are lots of hilly roads in Munduk so make sure to rent a motorbike from at least 125 cc.
+Hiring a private driver for the day is also an option so you can customize your own itinerary.

 Where to stay in Munduk Bali